agus-wesly/solid-reactivity-from-scratch/README.md

-## Vue Reactivity From Scratch
+## Solid Reactivity From Scratch

-This is my implementation of Vue reactivity system (Kinda like).
-It's using Javascript `getter` and `setters` under the hood.
-Inspired by their official documentation here : https://vuejs.org/guide/extras/reactivity-in-depth.html
+This is my own implementation of Solid reactivity system (Kinda like).
+Inspired by this article : https://aashan.dev/blogs/fine-grained-reactivity.